alexpdp7/retrofw2-rust/README.md

 You can see the output by going to the settings screen and using the new `Log Viewer` application.

-Note that you can also run the program natively on your workstation for development/prototyping/debugging (however, [audio doesn't work right now](https://github.com/alexpdp7/retrofw2-rust/issues/2)).
+Note that you can also run the program natively on your workstation for development/prototyping/debugging.
+If your desktop uses `pulseaudio`, use `padsp` to run the program.

 # Appendices